INM-6/beaverdam/README.md

    - `[database]`:  location of database
    - `[fields]`:  location of each field you want to show
    - `[filters]`, `[table]`, and `[plots]`:  which metadata fields to show as filters, in the datatable, and in graphs
-1. In a terminal, enter the Python interpreter or the virtual environment where you [installed](#installation) beaverdam, and run
+1. In a terminal, enter the virtual environment where you [installed](#installation) beaverdam, and run
     ```
     beaverdam build config.toml
     ```